- 1 General remarks

 - To respond to specific suspicions of breach of good scientific practice

-In this interview Professor Jørn Dybkjær Hounsgaard outlines his tasks as named person (as he then was) at the University of Copenhagen (HEALTH):
+In this interview, Professor Jørn Dybkjær Hounsgaard outlines his tasks when he was a named person at the Faculty of Health and Medical Sciences at the University of Copenhagen:

 At the University of Copenhagen 1-2 named persons have been appointed at each faculty.
-Their detailed competence and work are defined in faculty-specific rules.
+Their precise spheres of competency and work are defined in faculty-specific rules.
 For more details regarding some of the different schemes, please refer to:

 It may have serious consequences to report others for breach of good scientific practice – even for the person reporting it.
-As a result, the introduction of a whistleblower system has been considered time and again, that is, a system where you anonymously can report suspicions of breach of good scientific practice.
-However, such a system gives rise to grave legal concerns which are set out in the UGVP report.
+As a result, the introduction of a whistle-blower system has been considered – i.e. a system in which you can anonymously report suspicions of breach of good scientific practice.
+However, such a system gives rise to significant legal concerns which are set out in the UGVP report.
 See also DCSD’s annual report (2000), p.
 19 ff.